 Here is an example of a story, taken from the life of Jesus Christ.
 Jesus is baptized by John the Baptist.
 He enters Jerusalem to preach.
 He is betrayed by Judas.
 He is crucified.
 The basic structure of this chronology is: this happened, then this happened, then this happened, and so on, like a news report.

-However, because of the high stakes, intrigues and brutal tragedy, this story is dramatic.
-This can lead writers into the confusion that what they have written is a plot, but when in fact what they have written is a story.
+However, because of the high stakes, intrigues, and brutal tragedy, this story is dramatic.
+This can lead writers to become confused that what they have written is a plot, but when in fact what they have written is a story.

 And without high stakes, many stories fail because they are only a chronicle of events, a series of loosely connected episodes.
 Chronicle stories can be very dramatic and sometimes they are the only way a specific story, because of its genre and nature, can be told.
 See for example The Odyssey, High Noon, and The Searchers.
 I believe, however, that plots are generally more dramatic than episodic chronicles.
 For stories to become plots they require direct and long-term conflict; a continual back-and-forth between the characters.